lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 └── prj.conf
 ```

-Within the binding files, as usual we declare compatibility using `compatible` key.
+Within the binding files, as usual, we declare compatibility using `compatible` key.
 We might expect that `#phandle-array-of-ref-cells` are placed under the _properties_ key in the binding.
-They are, however, [top level keys][zephyr-dts-bindings-top-level] and give a [_name_][zephyr-dts-bindings-specifier-names] to each cell that follows the reference:
+They are, however, [top-level keys][zephyr-dts-bindings-top-level] and give a [_name_][zephyr-dts-bindings-specifier-names] to each cell that follows the reference:

 `dts/bindings/custom-cells-a.yaml`
 ```yaml